lucidrains/audiolm-pytorch/README.md

 - <a href="https://ai.facebook.com/">MetaAI</a> for <a href="https://github.com/facebookresearch/fairseq">Fairseq</a> and the liberal license

-- <a href="https://github.com/eonglints">@eonglints</a> for offering his professional advice and expertise
+- <a href="https://github.com/eonglints">@eonglints</a> for offering his professional advice and expertise as well as pull requests!

 ## Todo